phax/ph-oton/README.md

 ## News and noteworthy

-v10.2.4 - work in progress
+v10.3.0 - 2026-07-25
+* Updated to Jetty 12.1.10
 * Deprecated submodule `ph-oton-icon` for removal - the icon libraries moved to the separate project https://github.com/phax/ph-oton-icon (Maven group `com.helger.photon.icon`)
-* Updated to Jetty 12.1.10
+* Added throttling on login, if unknown user names are used

 v10.2.3 - 2026-05-16
 * Updated to ph-commons 12.2.5